-You do not have to grade or size your eggs unless you intend to sell commercially.
+You do not have to grade or size your eggs unless you intend to sell them commercially.

 Farmgate sales are exempt from grading.

 Also, you do not have to fill the carton with eggs of the same size.
 You can vary the size with two large, two medium, and two small, for instance.

 You cannot use ‘brand name’ egg cartons since you are not selling the ‘brand’ eggs.

-However, new egg cartons can be purchased inexpensively from your local farm or garden store.
+However, you can purchase new egg cartons inexpensively from your local farm or garden store.

 If you plan on making this a regular occurrence, you might consider putting a label on the carton with your name, address, and phone number.

-Also don’t forget to put a ‘best before’ date on the carton so folks know the eggs are really fresh.
+Also, don’t forget to put a ‘best before date on the carton, so folks know the eggs are fresh.

 Where Can You Sell Chicken Eggs?

 You need to know who your potential customers are.

-If you have a small amount of eggs to sell weekly, the customer base may just be friends and family.
+If you have a small number of eggs to sell weekly, the customer base may be friends and family.

 If you have a neighbor who is a bit ‘iffy’ about having hens next door, bribery usually works, so ‘donate’ them some eggs once every couple of weeks.

 But, if you have more eggs to sell, you will need to start looking further afield.

 Check around your area to see where you may be able to sell to.

-Camp grounds, local farm stores, farmers markets are all good places to start your sales pitch.
-Remember, if you sell beyond the ‘farm gate’ you will generally need a license.
-However, if the owner of the campground comes to you – you will not need a license!
+Campgrounds, local farm stores, farmer’s markets are all good places to start your sales pitch.
+Remember, if you sell beyond the ‘farm gate,’ you will generally need a license.
+However, if the owner of the campground comes to you – you will not need a permit!